Ideas to help your child play and learn

 Take care when buying secondhand toys or toys from market stalls, as they may not meet safety standards and could be dangerous.

 Toys usually have age warnings on them.
-If a toy is marked as "Not suitable for children under 36 months", don't give it to a baby or toddler under 3.
+If a toy is marked as "Not suitable for children under 36 months", do not give it to a baby or toddler under 3.
 Check toys for sharp edges or small parts that your child could swallow.

 Button battery warning